-COMPUTING AND INFORMATION SYSTEMS MAJOR - SPECIFIC REQUIREMENTS
+COMPUTING AND INFORMATION

-In addition to the BSc program general requirements, a major in Computing and Information Systems involves the completion of 45 credits of core and elective courses.

-The Computing and Information Systems major cannot be combined with the Computing minor or the Information Systems minor.

-COMP introduction to

-Computer (3)

-268 Programming (Java) , ,

-COMP Data Structures and (3)272 Algorithms

-COMP Operating Systems (3)314

-COMP Computer Networks (3)347

-COMP Systems Analysis and (3)361 Design

-Introduction to COMP Database (3)378 Management

-COMP Human Computer

-Certificate 482 Interaction (3)

-Certificate of Completion - English Language Proficiency Program COMP 495 Computer and Information Systems Projects I (3)

-Archived Program Regulations Electi ve Courses 21 credits
+Management SYSTEMS MAJOR - SPECIFIC REQUIREMENTS Nursing Professional Arts, General Regulations In addition to the BSc program general requirements , a major in Computing and Information Systems involves the completion of 45 credits of core and elective courses.
+The Computing and Information Systems major cannot be combined with the Computing minor or the Information Systems minor .
+Science Bachelor of Science, 4- year Bachelor of Science, 4- year, Post Diploma Computing and Informations Systems COMP 268 Introduction to Computer Programming (Java) (3) Major, 4-year Applied COMP 272 Data Structures and Algorithms (3) Mathematics Major, 4-year COMP 314 Operating Systems (3) Human Science Major, 4-year COMP 347 Computer Networks (3) Bachelor of Science Minors COMP 361 Systems Analysis and Design (3) Architecture University Diploma COMP 378 Introduction to Database Management (3) COMP Management Human Computer (3) University Certificate 482 Interaction Computer and (3) Post- Baccalaureate COMP 495 Information Systems Projects I (3)

+Search Undergraduate Calendar \ COMP 495 must be taken with Athabasca University.
+Transfer credit will not be awarded.
+This course should be taken as the last course or set of courses in the program.

+ELECTIVE COURSES

-Undergraduate Courses Students complete a minimum of 21 credits selected from the Computer Science (COMP) discipline.
+Students complete a minimum of 21 credits selected from the Computer Science (COMP) discipline.
 All 21 credits must be at the senior (300 or higher) level.

 Up to three Athabasca University graduate-level computing courses can be taken to fulfill senior-level COMP electives.
 The courses are paced and have specific start dates.
 Please refer to the Graduate Academic Schedule for registration deadlines.
 Some graduate courses are excluded and priority is given to graduate students.
 If the graduate-level credit is used to fulfill a Bachelor of Science Major in Computing and Information Systems requirement, it cannot be applied to another undergraduate or graduate degree.
-Please note that the fees for graduate-level courses differ from those of undergraduate courses.
-To register in a graduate-level course, please complete the printable undergraduate course registration form, and email it to
+Please note that the fees for graduatelevel courses differ from those of undergraduate courses.
+To register in a graduate-level course, please complete the printable undergraduate course registration form, and email it to fst grad success@athabascau.ca.

-Examinations and Grades

-Undergraduate Fees and Refunds

-Faculty

-Student Code of Conduct and Right to Appeals Regulations

-Glossary

-Site Map

-Search Undergraduate Calendar